ritaleite03/FEUP-MEIC-CPM/project_1/README.md

     -   Provide the option to go back and continue shopping (payment was not completed, so the product list remains unchanged).
     -   Provide the option to confirm that the payment was completed (payment was successful, so the product list is cleared).

--   **Transactions and Vouchers**
+-   **Transactions, Vouchers and Discount**

-    -   Displays recent transactions and available vouchers.
+    -   Displays recent transactions, available vouchers and discount.
-    -   Requests transactions and vouchers from the server using a nonce challenge for secure authentication.
+    -   Requests transactions, vouchers and discount from the server using a nonce challenge for secure authentication.

 -   **Data Persistence**

     -   Stores the user's product list locally in a database.
     -   Stores the user's vouchers locally in a database.
+    -   Stores the user's discount locally in a database.
     -   Stores the user's transactions locally in a database. // TODO

 ## Navigation